fbpx Skip to content

 There are free drinking water taps available in the festival area and campground.

-You can leave your phone to charge securely for a fee at the information point during opening hours.
+You can leave your phone to charge at the information point during opening hours.

 Swimming and using the sauna, shower and water taps is free.
 There are no tobacco products for sale at the festival, so please bring these with you should you need to.